Boundary-only weak deflection angles from isothermal optical geometry: Domain construction consistent with finite distance lensing

 These relations are purely local and follow directly from comparing the oriented tangents of the adjacent boundary segments at each endpoint.
 They encode precisely the same direction comparison used to define \(\Psi_S\) and \(\Psi_R\), but now in the intrinsic optical geometry.

 At the remaining corners \(P_S\) and \(P_R\), the radial segments meet the closing curve \(C_\Gamma\).
-A key simplification arises when \(C_\Gamma\) is chosen to be an isothermal circle \(\rho=\rho_\Gamma\) as in Eq. \eqref{5.3}.
+A key simplification arises when \(C_\Gamma\) is chosen to be an isothermal circular arc \(\rho=\rho_\Gamma\) as in Eq. \eqref{5.3}.
 In the Euclidean reference metric \(d\rho^2+\rho^2 d\phi^2\), radial lines intersect circles orthogonally, and because the optical metric is conformal to this reference metric in isothermal coordinates, the right angles are preserved.
 Consequently, the interior angles at \(P_S\) and \(P_R\) are \(\pi/2\), and the corresponding exterior angles are also \(\pi/2\):

-Thus the two auxiliary corners contribute a universal amount \(\Theta_{P_S}+\Theta_{P_R}=\pi\), independent of the gravitational field, provided the closure is taken to be an isothermal circle and the radial segments are taken to be \(\phi=\) const.
+Thus the two auxiliary corners contribute a universal amount \(\Theta_{P_S}+\Theta_{P_R}=\pi\), independent of the gravitational field, provided the closure is taken to be an isothermal circular arc and the radial segments are taken to be \(\phi=\) const.

 Substituting Eqs. \eqref{5.10} and \eqref{5.11} into Eq. \eqref{5.9} yields

 or equivalently,

 To connect Eq. \eqref{5.13} to the finite-distance deflection angle, we adopt the Ishihara-type definition